 NET RMA History

 The NET RMA was founded by Smith and Gregg Counties.
 In June, 2006, Cherokee, Rusk, Harrison, and Upshur Counties joined the NET RMA.
-In July of 2007, the Texas Transportation Commission approved the addition of six new counties to the NET RMA.
-Bowie, Cass, Panola, Titus, Van Zandt and Wood counties joined the NET RMA making up the twelve-county partnership.
-The move marked the second time the NET RMA had grown; the NET RMA is the only RMA in the state that has grown to include counties outside its original founding sponsors.
+In July of 2007, the TTC approved the addition of six new counties—Bowie, Cass, Panola, Titus, Van Zandt and Wood.
+In November 2013, Cass County asked to withdraw from the NET RMA and almost simultaneously Kaufman County joined.
+In August 2019 Camp and Cass Counties were authorized by TxDOT to join the NET RMA – bringing together the current fourteen-county partnership.
+The NET RMA, the 5th RMA in Texas, is the only RMA in the state that has grown to include counties outside its original founding sponsors.

-(4) connecting the Tyler and Longview Loops, and extending them to the east to connect with I-69 (called the East Texas Hourglass Project); and Smith House
+4. Connecting the Tyler and Longview Loops and extending them to the east to connect with I-69 (called the East Texas Hourglass Project).

-While roadway enhancement projects are currently the focus of the NET RMA, other transportation projects such as a highway / freight rail intermodal hub, downtown parking garages, commuter rail links between North East Texas and the Dallas “DART” high speed rail system, freight rail links to the Port of Houston and the Port of Shreveport / Bossier, and other similar projects are being envisioned by the NET RMA.
+While roadway enhancement projects are the current focus of the NET RMA, other transportation projects such as a highway/freight rail intermodal hub, downtown parking garages, commuter rail links between North East Texas and the Dallas “DART” high speed rail system, freight rail links to the Port of Houston and the Port of Shreveport/Bossier, are envisioned by the NET RMA.

 Additional information regarding the formation and powers of an RMA may be found at: